 Local Transport

-Lastly, consider the available transport options to and from the attractions.
-Research nearby train stations, bus stops and parking facilities to ensure you can comfortably get to and from the venue.
-Also, check out whether local public transport offers any concessions for carers or disabled passengers to save on travel costs potentially.
+Consider the transport options to and from each attraction.
+Research nearby train stations, bus stops and parking facilities, and check whether local public transport offers concessions for carers or disabled passengers to help keep costs down.

 Remember to enjoy your day out as a carer – you deserve it!
 Taking the time to explore these fantastic destinations not only enriches the lives of those you care for but also provides the chance for you to unwind and create lasting memories together.

-Carers and personal assistants can go free these attractions when supporting the person you provide care for.
+Carers and personal assistants can go free to these attractions when supporting the person you provide care for.
 Although many places will not ask for proof that you are a carer, you may want to bring some form of documentation such as your employment contract, or a copy of the letter that shows you receive Carer’s Allowance, if you are an unpaid carer.
+If you’re a self-employed carer, a copy of your insurance certificate or business documentation can help.

 – Assistance Dog ID Card